 - Bamboo silica to support collagen synthesis

-- Selenium to combat oxidative stress and inflammation in your skin
+- Selenium to combat oxidative stress and irritation in your skin

 - Hyaluronic acid to capture water molecules and hydrate your skin